jahedabedi/Search-for-echoes-on-the-edge-of-quantum-black-holes/README.md

 This repository is a companions to [arXiv:2301.00025](https://arxiv.org/abs/2301.00025).
 It contains the data presented in the paper and all necessary configuration files to replicate the results.
-We also provide Pyhton and scripts for reproducing the plots from this publication.
+We also provide Pyhton scripts for reproducing the plots from this publication.

 To install the Boltzmann echo waveform model with PyCBC code please use [this branch](https://github.com/jahedabedi/pycbc/tree/Boltzmann_echoes).
 All the configuration files and data to generate plots are avalable in [this branch](https://www.atlas.aei.uni-hannover.de/work/jahed.abedi/Echoes/combine_all/all/fixed_A/).